DuartBreedt/EduanBreedtBlog/content/blog/What Else Can Physiotherapy Do?.md

 Or so the popular fable goes.
 This particular approach provides us with particular solutions.
 But one perspective, one vantage point, is hardly exhaustive or sufficient enough to reflect or account for the diversity of life.

->The painter does not pain on an empty canvas, and neither does the writer write on a blank page; but the page or canvas is already so covered with preexisting, preestablished cliches that it is first necessary to erase, to clean, to flatten, even to shred, so as to let in a breath of air from the chaos that brings us the vision.
+>The painter does not paint on an empty canvas, and neither does the writer write on a blank page; but the page or canvas is already so covered with preexisting, preestablished cliches that it is first necessary to erase, to clean, to flatten, even to shred, so as to let in a breath of air from the chaos that brings us the vision.
 > — <cite>Deleuze and Guatarri</cite>